 “Some people have ongoing sensitivity that makes things painful that shouldn’t be, like wearing clothes,” according to Swegler.

 The first vaccine to protect against shingles came out in 2006.
 This vaccine was an attenuated vaccine, meaning that it contains a harmless, much less potent version of the virus, one that doesn’t make you sick but will enhance your defenses against the disease.
-“That vaccine, averaged across all age groups, was only about 50 percent effective,” Swegler said.
+“That vaccine, averaged across all age groups, was only about 50 percent effective,” Swegler says.

 Last fall, a new vaccine called Shingrix, which doesn’t contain the virus, became available.
 Vaccination with Shingrix is 90 percent effective at preventing the disease and requires two shots anywhere from two to six months apart.
 Due to its popularity, there’s a shortage of the drug.
 Swegler says there’s currently a wait list for the new vaccine at her practice.